Wednesday, June 24, 2009

 My guess is that the discussion was also for Moshe's benefit that he could hear it from inside the ohel moed.
 Why could he not go outside?
 The answer is that G-d was angry at Miryam and Aharon, and speaking harshly to them.
 G-d wanted Moshe to hear what he said, but G-d did not want to speak harshly in front of Moshe.
 Why not?
 Again, Moshe was depressed and G-d was trying to end the depression by having Moshe hear how unique and important he was.
 It is not clear if G-d's effort succeeded.

 In any event, Aharon's plea or Miryam's condition stirred Moshe to pray and G-d healed her, 12:13-15.
 This prayer and the answering of the prayer ended Moshe's depression.
-A similar case occurred by Avraham after the destruction of Sedom and Amora, and he too had to pray for Avimelekh to end his depression, see our discussion on Bereshit chapters 19 and 20 "The survivors."
+A similar case occurred by Avraham after the destruction of Sedom and Amora, and he too had to pray for Avimelekh to end his depression.

 If one has accepted this approach concerning Moshe's depression, we see the intrinsic connection between chapters 11 and 12.
 In addition, we understand why the two chapters were recorded in the Torah.
 Chapter 11 was recorded to prepare the reader for the failure of the spies that not everything was going well beforehand.
 This also signaled to Moshe the coming failure of the people, which caused him to be depressed, and then chapter 12 is recorded to explain how his depression ended.